connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 }
 ```

 Ok, **Build & Run** the project.
 You should have an empty App show up in your Dock.
+Woohoo!

 [![](/assets/images/npr_dock.png)](/assets/images/npr_dock.png){:target="_blank"}